jefferyharrell/Captioner-infra/SPEC.md

 ## AI Guidance
 - When generating or reviewing code, you MUST check which backend is in use and apply the correct metadata storage mechanism.
-- For Dropbox, all caption CRUD MUST use Dropbox file properties API.
-- For S3/filesystem, all caption CRUD MUST use the DB.
+- For all backends (Dropbox, S3, filesystem), all caption CRUD MUST use XMP metadata in the dc:description field of the image file.
 - You MUST NOT assume S3/filesystem backends exist unless explicitly enabled.
 - All endpoint behaviors, error codes, and data model fields MUST match this spec.